-- R2-4.1.1 This Title shall apply to Category 2 and Category 3 Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1 and which form part of a Consolidated Group in accordance with Section 2 of this Title. - R2-4.1.2 Licence Holders shall also take into account Title 2 of Chapter 5 on the Transitionary Arrangements.
+- R2-4.1.1 This Title shall apply to Category 2 and Category 3 Licence Holders falling within scope of these Rules as per Section 1, Title 1 of Chapter 1 and which form part of a Consolidated Group in accordance with Section 2 of this Title, except for Section 2 and Section 4, which shall also apply to Local Firms. - R2-4.1.2 Licence Holders, excluding Local Firms, shall also take into account Title 2 of Chapter 5 on the Transitionary Arrangements.